-One of the challenges faced in the Middle East at the moment is the need for “Corporate Governance” or “#Governance” which is on the tip of many tongues and being discussed at Board, Executive Committee and Management Committee level.
-Additionally a number of institutions and organisations have decided to jump on the “band wagon” and talk about the current “buzz Word”.
+The need for “Corporate Governance” or “#Governance” is on the tip of many tongues and being discussed at Board, Executive Committee and Management Committee levels.
+Additionally, a number of institutions and organisations have decided to jump on the “band wagon” and talk about the current “buzz Word”.

 But what is the most important question at the moment?
 In my humble opinion it is a simple one.
 As there is no truly clear definition of what is Corporate Governance and how can I implement something without a common understanding across my industry, business or community.

-In the last year within consulting circles, with clients and even some regulators/institutions I have had a number of frustrating and enlightening conversations about what does Corporate Governance mean to the Middle East.
+In the last year within consulting circles, with clients and even some regulators/institutions, I have had a number of frustrating and enlightening conversations about what does Corporate Governance mean.
 To-date I have not been able to come up with anything better than “do the right thing every time” which sounds simple but on the contrary it is one of the hardest things we will every do in a business.
 I will give some additional insight later in this article.

 I believe some organisations are doing a better job than others in the area of implementing Corporate Governance, Ethics Programs, Anti-Corruption Programs and Ethical Human Resources Practices.
 These organisations should be commended, on the other hand are they perfect?

 I don’t think any organisation in the world is perfectly implementing Corporate Governance as many of the practices and principles rely on the integrity, morals, ethics and behaviours of the collective community and the individuals within that community.

 I also believe it is now a good time for the professional community to look at how we can tighten up on practices across each and every function within the organisation to create stronger organisations “doing the right thing every time” which will lead to economic growth for the entire region and all of the individuals living and working here.